jrp2014/smuggler2/README.md

 ### Imports

-`smuggler` uses GHC to generate a set of minimal imports.
+`smuggler2` uses GHC to generate a set of minimal imports.
 It

 - parses the original file
 - dumps the minimal exports that GHC generates and parses them back in (to pick